The TOWS Matrix

-This helps you analyze in more depth options that hold the greatest promise.
+This helps you to carry out a detailed analysis of the options that hold the greatest promise.
 Note any new alternatives you identify on the TOWS Strategic Alternatives worksheet.

-Step 4: Evaluate the options you've generated, and identify the ones that give the greatest benefit, and that best achieve the mission and vision of your organization.
+Evaluate the options you've generated, and identify the ones that will have the greatest benefit, and that best achieve the mission and vision of your organization.
 Add these to the other strategic options that you're considering.

 The TOWS Matrix is a relatively simple tool for generating strategic options.
 It stands for: